Artists Have a Hard Time Balancing Arts and Numbers

 Few of us are gifted with equally with left and right brain strengths and talents.
-It’s the equivalent of being perfectly ambidextrous, which you know is very rare.
+It’s the equivalent of being entirely ambidextrous, which you know is very rare.
 The distribution for sure works that way with arts and numbers.
-So we devise ways to compensate instead, or suffer the consequences.
+So we devise ways to compensate instead or suffer the consequences.

 The problem is the topic is boring to right-brained artists.
-It doesn’t fire off excitement in your brain’s synapses.
-Quite the opposite for most.
-That’s why this book, Arts & Numbers: A Financial Guide for Artists, Writers, Performers, and Other Members of the Creative Class is so significant and valuable.
+Thinking about finance doesn’t fire off excitement in your brain’s synapses.
+It is quite the opposite for most.
+That’s why this book, Arts & Numbers: A Financial Guide for Artists, Writers, Performers, and Other Members of the Creative Class, is so significant and valuable.

 She pulls off this ambidextrous effort amazingly well.
 So much so, you’ll find yourself pleasantly reading it to the end.
 Here is what one Amazon reviewer had to say:

 This book is written in a way that is both easy to understand and relatable, so I didn’t lose interest which meant I kept reading and kept learning.
 The author seemed to really understand the artist’s mind and doesn’t make you feel guilty for not having a budget or being on top of your finances.
 At the same time she is encouraging and uplifting in a way that makes you feel empowered to set these better practices in motion.

 Elaine Grogan Luttrull is a CPA.
 She is the founding owner of Minerva Financial Arts, a company devoted to improving financial literacy among artists and arts organizations through tax services, budgeting support, business planning, and education.
 She teaches at the Columbus College of Art and Design and the Ohio State University, and she previously served as the Director of Financial Analysis for The Juilliard School and in the Transaction Advisory Services practice of Ernst & Young in New York.